Chapter 01

 OPH treats every time-slice of every pair as a little patch carrying its own state.
 Patches must agree on shared data.
 The full equation of motion is built from the requirement that all overlaps agree:

-Loop holonomy closes exactly each period — a fixed point of OPH repair.
+Loop holonomy closes exactly each period.
+Fixed point of OPH repair.
+The simulator verifies the normal form on this regular branch.

 What we actually solve